-In the case of all site staff, this will be the responsibility of the Cleaning supervisor
+In the case of all site staff, this will be the responsibility of the headteacher.
+The Head teacher will be responsible for pupils and staff.

 In addition, these people will ensure that suitable arrangements are in place for the storage, cleaning and replacement of PPE.
 (Replacement PPE must be readily available at all times)